-The Personalization phase is not part of the scope of this TOE.
+In case the personalization is done by 3rd party personalization facility, the Personalization phase is not part of the scope of this TOE.

 1.3.8.4 Phase 4 "Operational Use"

 Where upon the card is delivered to the MRTD holder and until MRTD is expired or destroyed.